 Plant beans after the last frost date in your area, and ideally, wait until the soil is well-warmed (70-90 degrees F).
 Beans should be direct seeded into the soil.

 Space seeds 1 1/2 inches apart.
 Space rows 14 to 36 inches apart depending on your equipment.
-If you are growing a small amount of beans to hand harvest, space rows closer together.
+If you are growing a small number of beans to hand-harvest, space rows closer together.
 If you are using a tractor, space 36 inches apart.

 Beans do best in moderately rich soil but they will thrive even in somewhat depleted soils, as they have the ability to fix their own nitrogen.
 Beans do not respond very well to added fertilizer.